ithacaxyz/odyssey/README.md

 >
 > If you want to use a custom build of Odyssey, simply build an Odyssey image with `docker build . -t ghcr.io/ithacaxyz/odyssey:latest`.

-Consult the [Kurtosis OP package](https://github.com/ethpandaops/optimism-package) repository for instructions on how to adjust the args file to spin up additional services, like a block exporer.
+Consult the [Kurtosis OP package](https://github.com/ethpandaops/optimism-package) repository for instructions on how to adjust the args file to spin up additional services, like a block explorer.

 ### Wallet extension